 - ½ lemon, cut into wedges

 1) Pat fish fillets dry with paper towels and coat in 2 tbsp of blackened seasoning, pressing with your hands to adhere the spice blend to the fish.
 Drizzle a Suvie pan with 1 tbsp of olive oil and add the fillets.
 Place the pan in the bottom zone of your Suvie.
-Input settings, and cook now or schedule.
+Input settings and cook now.